vi4m/swiftbox/README.md

     EnvSource(prefix: "SAMPLE")
 ])
 ```
-Prefix can be set for `EnvSource`, so it reads only variables which key starts with given value.
+Prefix can be set for `EnvSource`, so it reads only variables which key starts with a given value.

 ###### Sample Configuration
 ```swift